 The Central Desert corporate structure was drawn up and the inaugural board selected by the Ngaanyatjarra Council after they elected not to seek re-recognition as the representative body in 2007.

 A review of the organisation’s corporate structure was carried out by Mr Glen Kelly in late 2015.
-As a result of this review, the Central Desert Group has been established.
-The Central Desert Group comprises of Central Desert Native Title Services Ltd and two wholly owned subsidiaries; Desert Support Services Pty Ltd and Rockhole Funds Management Pty Ltd.
+As a result of this review, the Central Desert Group was established.
+At that time the Central Desert Group comprises of Central Desert Native Title Services Ltd and two wholly owned subsidiaries; Desert Support Services Pty Ltd and Rockhole Funds Management Pty Ltd.

 At 1 July 2017, all non-statutory functions from Central Desert were transitioned into it’s wholly owned subsidiary, Desert Support Services.

 By 1 November 2020, a further structural review was undertaken and the corporate governance services provided to PBCs was bought back into Central Desert Native Title Services Ltd. This provides a wholistic service provision to our clients in relation to native title matters.
 This review also led to the creation of another wholly owned subsidiary Desert Accounting Business Services, which provides Financial and HR services to clients in the Central Desert.

 At its inception, Central Desert employed 18 people in its Perth office.
 Over more than a decade the number of people employed by Central Desert and its subsidiaries had increased to over 50.
 Staff are based across Western Australia.

 The diversity of skills of staff has broadened from the core group of lawyers and anthropologists employed in 2007 to now also include geospatial, financial, HR and land management experts.